-Name(s) of cl nild/ren: 'victim', or possible victim/s
+Name(s) of child/ren: 'victim', or possible victim/s

-Name(s) of cl nild/ren: bully, or possible bully/ies
+Name(s) of child/ren: bully, or possible bully/ies

-Date of incid ent:
+Date of incident:

 Brief outline of school's response to the incident:

-Was it offs at 21 land though a growth at all section 2

 Was it effective?
 Have there been any further allegations?

 Were any staff training needs identified?

-Signature of member of staff reporting:
+Signature of member of staff repo orting:

 Date:

 Signature of Head:

 Date:

-^{} This form, referred to in paragraphs 14 and 17 of the Anti-bullying policy, is confidential to the school and is for internal use only.
+This form, referred to in paragraphs 14 and 17 of the Anti-bullying policy, is confidential to the school and is for internal use only.